kkufieta/jammming/README.md

 # Jammming
 Jammming allows a user to search the Spotify database for songs and to easily add the songs into a private playlist in their account.
+You can test the app live [here](https://kkufieta.github.io/jammming/).

 ## For Developers
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).